zumasys/docs/site/jbase/release-notes/5.6/5.6.3/pn5_60599/README.md

 ### Previous Release Behavior

-Records greater than 32k where always truncated even with the (G option.
+Records greater than 32k were always truncated even with the (G option.

 ### Current Release Behavior